Kachi-Awaji/GIT-intro/Lesson-3.md

 > ![pwd in git bash](./images/19-PWDGitBash.png)

 ## Configuring __Git__
 Be patient.. we will soon create our first repository.
 Before we do that, we should make some changes on our git configuration.
 Remember that __Git__ is meant for collaboration, right?
-How do programmers know which programmer has made changes to the project?
+How do programmers know who has made changes to the project?

 ### IDENTITIES
 __Git__ comes along with a configuration tool that lets you set and update various information.
 Updating your identity is the first thing you should do after installing __Git__.
 This will be useful in the future, when you upload your repositories to __GitHub__.